AIBiology/aibiology.github.io/index.md

 ## Course Evaluation

-Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
-Guidance on how to give feedback in a professional and respectful manner is available at [gatorevals.aa.ufl.edu/students/](https://gatorevals.aa.ufl.edu/students/).
-Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via [ufl.bluera.com/ufl/](https://ufl.bluera.com/ufl/).
-Summaries of course evaluation results are available to students at [gatorevals.aa.ufl.edu/public-results/](https://gatorevals.aa.ufl.edu/public-results/).
+Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online.
+Students can complete evaluations in three ways:

+1. The email they receive from GatorEvals,
+1. Their Canvas course menu under GatorEvals, or
+1. The central portal at [https://my-ufl.bluera.com](https://my-ufl.bluera.com)

+Guidance on how to provide constructive feedback is available at [https://gatorevals.aa.ufl.edu/students/](https://gatorevals.aa.ufl.edu/students/).
+Students will be notified when the evaluation period opens.
+Summaries of course evaluation results are available to students at[ https://gatorevals.aa.ufl.edu/public-results/( https://gatorevals.aa.ufl.edu/public-results/)].
 ___

 ## Class Demeanor and Netiquette